For now priority remains utilising vaccines for own vaccination drive: India | Health

 Bagchi also said India hopes that as the Covid situation in the country continues to improve, other nations would take steps to normalize travel with India. ''We have seen some initial steps in this regard.
 The government will continue to prioritise this issue,'' he said.

-Asked which countries have shown interest in using or adapting CoWin application, the digital platform that helped India launch and implement a nationwide COVID-19 vaccination programme, Bagchi pointed out that during his intervention at the recent G-7 meeting, Prime Minister Narendra Modi had offered to share India’s experience and expertise in the successful use of open source digital tools in contact tracing and vaccine management. ''In pursuance of this, the National Health Authority proposes to organise an event with partner countries across the world to share details of the indigenously developed CoWin App, which has been at the centre of our vaccination drive,'' he said.
+To a separate question on emergency use authorisation for Covaxin from the World Health Organization (WHO), the MEA spokesperson said, ''We are closely following the developments regarding efforts by Bharat Biotech to obtain emergency use listing authorisation from the WHO.''
+Asked which countries have shown interest in using or adapting the CoWin application, the digital platform that helped India launch and implement a nationwide COVID-19 vaccination programme, Bagchi pointed out that during his intervention at the recent G-7 meeting, Prime Minister Narendra Modi had offered to share India's experience and expertise in the successful use of open source digital tools in contact tracing and vaccine management. ''In pursuance of this, the National Health Authority proposes to organise an event with partner countries across the world to share details of the indigenously developed CoWin app, which has been at the centre of our vaccination drive,'' he said.

 ''We will provide further updates once the details of the event have been firmed up,'' Bagchi added.
+Asked about the Ebrahim Raisi being elected as the president of Iran, sanctions by the US and the situation in bilateral ties, he said India has been closely monitoring the recent developments regarding Iran and its conversations with other countries. ''We will continue to look at this closely.
+I don't have an immediate response on that, we have seen some positive sentiments.
+We will continue to see how these progress,'' Bagchi said.

+He also highlighted the congratulatory messages from the Indian leadership to the newly elected Iranian president.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)